bernatferragut/CCT/Introductions/Scratch.md

 # Scratch Intro

-Scratch is a programming language that allows you to use code blocks to create animations, stories, musical instruments, games, and much more.
-It's a bit like programming using Lego!
+Scratch is a programming language that allows you to use code blocks to create animations, stories, music, games, and much more.
+It's a bit like programming using Lego blocks!

 **EDITOR**
 ![SCRATCH 3.0](./assets/images/am-scratch/scratch.png)